Twinsonian/wavematrix/README.md

-The Wave Matrix is an ambient and immersive music mod for Minetest.
+The Wave Matrix is an ambient and immersive music mod for Luanti.

 Compatible with: Mineclonia and minetest_game